Vegan Broccoli Quinoa Bowl

 - Avocado, sliced

 - Place a large pot of water on the stove to boil.
-While you wait, prep the broccoli by cutting the florets into bite sized pieces, and the stem into 1" slices.
+While you wait, prep the broccoli by cutting the florets into bite sized pieces, and the stems into 1″ slices.
 Keep the florets and stems separate.

 - Once the water comes to boil, add the broccoli stems and garlic cloves.
 Cook for 5-6 minutes, or until the stems are tender.
 Remove the stems and garlic cloves from the water with a strainer and place in a blender.

 - Now, add the broccoli florets to the boiling water and cook for 2 minutes.
-Add the precooked quinoa and cook for 1 minute to warm the quinoa through.
-Drain the florets and quinoa in a fine mesh strainer and return to the pan.
+Drain the florets in a fine mesh strainer and return to the pan.
+Add the cooked quinoa and stir to heat through.

 - Pour the sauce over the quinoa and broccoli florets, and stir to mix the sauce throughout.